hogaur/hogaur.github.io/_posts/2021-10-12-the-art-of-communication.markdown

 description: 'Nuances of communication in the light of the Zen of Python'
 ---

-*Nuances of communication in the light of the Zen of Python.*

 ### Context

 In software engineering, we work as a team.
 And communication can be a massive bottleneck to delivery in large groups or distributed teams.